kyuheejo/or-scheduling-tool/README.md

 ## How to use

-The program takes in as a input excel file that annotates the number and area of operating rooms that need scehduling.
+The program takes in as an input the excel file that annotates the number and area of operating rooms that need scehduling.
 README.docx contains detailed instructions to use the program to generate schedules from excel sheet.